A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Stackelberg Game for NCS Security Investment

-We employ the {\it Stackelberg} \cite{StackelbergvsCournot} investment game where the attacker and defender invest into disabling and protecting the communication capabilities of selected system nodes, respectively.
-The attacker's actions $\bm{a}$ and the defender's actions $\bm{d}$ indicate the levels of investment into the system nodes, which measure the chances of successful attack and protection at these nodes, respectively.
+The attacker's actions $\bm{a}$ and the defender's actions $\bm{d}$ indicate the levels of investment into the system nodes, which measure the levels of effort and the resulting chances of successful attack and protection at these nodes, respectively.
 Both players have budget constraints and also aim to reduce their costs of attack or protection.
-The players have opposite control performance goals $-$ the attacker aims to increase the $\mathcal{H}_2$-performance cost in (\ref{eq5}) while the defender tries to keep it as close to the optimal value as possible, resulting in the payoffs $U^a(\bm{a},\bm{d})$ and $U^d(\bm{a},\bm{d})$ for the attacker and the defender, respectively.
-Given a pair of investment strategies $(\bm{a},\bm{d})$, $U^d(\bm{a},\bm{d}) = -U^a(\bm{a},\bm{d})$, resulting in a {\it zero-sum} game \cite{Osborne1994}.
+The attacker and the defender have opposite control performance goals.
+The attacker aims to increase the $\mathcal{H}_2$-performance cost in (\ref{eq5}) while the defender tries to keep it as close to the optimal value as possible.
+The payoffs of the attacker and defender are denoted as $U^a(\bm{a},\bm{d})$ and $U^d(\bm{a},\bm{d})$, respectively.
+Given a pair of investment strategies $(\bm{a},\bm{d})$, $U^d(\bm{a},\bm{d}) = -U^a(\bm{a},\bm{d})$, resulting in a {\it zero-sum} game~\cite{Osborne1994}.

-As in many SGs for security \cite{Li2018TAC,Lu2020, Yuan_new2020}, the defender is the {\it leader} and chooses the investment profile first.
+As in many SGs for security \cite{Li2018TAC,Lu2020, Yuan_new2020}, the defender is the {\it leader} and chooses its investment profile first.
 Given a defender's action $\bm{d}$, the attacker follows by a best-response to $\bm{d}$, given by $\bm{a} = g(\bm{d}) =\mathop {\arg \max} \limits_{\bm{a}} U^a(\bm{a},\bm{d})$.
 Thus, the defender chooses a strategy $\bm{d}$ that maximizes its payoff given the attacker's best responses to its actions.
 A resulting {\it Stackelberg Equilibrium} (SE) \cite{StackelbergvsCournot} specifies a pair of strategies $(\bm{a}^*,\bm{d}^*)$, which optimizes the payoffs of the players in an SG.
-Finally, we augment the standard SG described above by selecting an SE that reduces the players' costs \cite{Lu2020}.
-The resulting game is termed {\it cost-based Stackelberg game} (CBSG).
+Finally, we augment the standard SG described above by selecting an SE that reduces the players' costs.
+The resulting game is termed as {\it cost-based Stackelberg game} (CBSG).

+In this section, we assume that the opponent's budget and the number of investment levels are known to each player.
+Moreover, we assume that the system model is fixed and known to the players.
+These idealistic assumptions result in a baseline game performance characterization and will be relaxed in Section IV.